Rote memorising, i.e. to remember by repeating as many times as possible, is out as far as study tips go.

-Research have shown that those who study before sleeping or napping have higher memory recall or higher activity in the hippocampus, the part of the brain which forms new memories.
+Research has shown that those who study before sleeping or napping have higher memory recall or higher activity in the hippocampus, the part of the brain which forms new memories.

 Exercise has have been found to stimulate the production of a protein called BDNF (Brain Derived Neurotrophic Factor), which preps the brain for optimum learning and creative thinking.
 You are likelier to form creative connections between ideas, and thus, retaining this better.

 So, time your sleep and work out accordingly to maximise your study sessions.